xhluca/bm25s/README.md

 Here's a comparison of `bm25s`'s speedup with respect to rank-bm25, compared to Elasticsearch (which uses BM25 behind the scene).

+To highlight the speedup, we compare `bm25s` with Elasticsearch in terms of speedup over `rank-bm25`, the most popular Python implementation of BM25.
+We measure the throughput in queries per second (QPS) on the `nfcorpus` dataset.

 ![comparison](assets/comparison.png)

 ## Installation